 - You should not sniff or blow through your nose after a rhinoplasty.

-- Although this may be an unwilling, even a reflexive action, you should try to resist the temptation to sniff or blow your nose, as the pressure may cause compromised rhinoplasty results.
+- Although this may be an unwilling, even a reflexive action, you should try to resist the temptation to sniff or blow your nose, as the pressure can compromise rhinoplasty results.

-- Always follow your specialised plastic surgeon’s advice and rhinoplasty recovery timeline.
+- Always follow your specialist plastic surgeon’s advice and rhinoplasty recovery timeline.

 Can I wear a mask after rhinoplasty?